 Most people are dependent on their vehicles for transportation.
-So at the very least a suspended license—whether it be for a DUI conviction or accumulating too many traffic violation points—is a serious inconvenience.
+So at the very least a suspended license—whether it be for a DUI (driving under the influence) conviction or accumulating too many traffic violation points—is a serious inconvenience.
 And for many drivers, not having a license could mean losing a job, flunking out of a university, or not being able to transport kids to and from school.

 But don't sign up for a bus pass quite yet.
 You might be eligible for a "restricted" or "hardship" license.
 A restricted license allows a motorist to drive to and from certain places while on an otherwise suspended license.

 A restricted license doesn't restore all driving privileges.
 Restricted licenses come with conditions that specify when and/or where the motorist can drive.

 State laws vary, but generally, a restricted license is for driving only to and from places like work, school, drug or alcohol treatment programs, and medical appointments.
 Many states also allow parents with restricted licenses to transport children to and from school and other necessary appointments.

 Some states additionally put time limitations on restricted licenses.
 For instance, a motorist might be permitted to drive only during daylight hours or between certain times specified by the court or Department of Motor Vehicles (DMV).

 Every state is different.
 But generally, a driver's eligibility for a restricted license depends on the reason for the suspension, the motorist's driving record, and the driver's license type.
 For example, some states prohibit restricted licenses for drivers who had their license suspended for serious driving offenses like vehicular homicide, hit-and-run, or reckless driving.
 Other states permit a restricted license for a first but not a subsequent suspension.
 And typically a hardship license won't restore commercial driving privileges.